MazontheMoon/freeCodeCampDailyChallenge/README.md

 - Return attributes in the order they are given.
 - If no attributes are found, return an empty array. function extractAttributes(element) {...}

+### 20 - Tip Calculator
+Given the price of your meal and a custom tip percent, return an array with three tip values; 15%, 20%, and the custom amount.
+Prices will be given in the format: "$N.NN".
+- Custom tip percents will be given in this format: "25%".
+- Return amounts in the same "$N.NN" format, rounded to two decimal places.
+For example, given a "$10.00" meal price, and a "25%" custom tip value, return ["$1.50", "$2.00", "$2.50"]. function calculateTips(mealPrice, customTip) {...}